All Photos(1)

 A continuous spectrophotometric method for the rapid determination of diphenolase activity of tyrosinase is described.
 It uses 3,4-dihydroxymandelic acid (DOMA) as the substrate of tyrosinase and measures the final product, 3,4-dihydroxybenzaldehyde (DOBA).
 The spectrum of this product shows a bathochromic

-W I Cranston et al.
+W X Dong et al.

 K E O'Connor et al.